brannondorsey/whonow/README.md

 ![whonow screenshot](.images/screenshot.png)

-If that ☝ is too much trouble, feel free to just use the public `whonow` server running on [`rebind.network`](http://rebind.network) 🌐.
+If that ☝ is too much trouble, feel free to just use the public `whonow` server running on port 53 of `rebind.network`.🌐.

 ## Usage